What are the parts of speech in Spanish?

 aquí

-Verbs are essential in a sentence.
-In fact, a verb can make a complete sentence in Spanish.
+Verbs are the engine of every Spanish sentence.
+In fact a verb can make a complete sentence in Spanish on its own — ¡Corre!
+(Run!) is a full sentence.

 But how do we describe how an action happens?
 That’s where adverbs come in.